Illustrations by Leo Mateus.

 It should not be anyone's job to educate their therapist on their lives, during time that is for them to grow and heal.

-However, a lot of trans folx struggle to find a therapist who is educated on trans identity and the nuanced needs of the trans community.
-Oftentimes, trans folx have to choose between seeing a therapist (and not being fully validated, or having to educate that therapist on their life) and just getting that support as to not play to the role of the educator, or be exposed to more transphobia.
+However, a lot of trans people struggle to find a therapist who is educated on trans identity and the nuanced needs of the trans community.
+Oftentimes, we have to choose between seeing a therapist (and not being fully validated, or having to educate that therapist on our lives) and just getting that support as to not play to the role of the educator, or be exposed to more transphobia.

 So how to find a trans competent therapist, or even a therapist who is trans themselves?